NithaelaZ/NithaelaZ/README.md

 <br>.・。.・゜✭・.・✫・゜・。.<br>
 <a href="https://github.com/NithaelaZ/Fairy-garden/tree/main/Pretty-Leafs"> Here</a> is some of my work, below you can see some of them.<br><br>
 <a href="https://github.com/NithaelaZ/Fairy-garden/tree/main/Flowery-fields"> Here</a> on the other hand you can find some of my concept art <br><br>

+I wokred on two games as a part of Cyberiada project and Lem-jam  <br><br>

 Also here's the list of coding lamguages I know